Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/overview.md

 # Arcadia Users' Group

-Arcadia Users’ Group (AUG) is a forum to bring your biological data and discuss high level conceptual problems (what is genome assembly?), low level coding problems (what does this error message even mean?!), and everything in between.
+Arcadia Users’ Group (AUG) is a forum for Arcadians to bring your biological data and discuss high level conceptual problems (what is genome assembly?), low level coding problems (what does this error message even mean?!), and everything in between.
-Like the start codon, AUG aims to get you started on projects and help you get re-started after you run into problems.
+Like the start codon, AUG aims to get Arcadians started on projects and help them get re-started after they run into problems.
-Come to this group’s informal meetups with your own questions or to help others answer theirs.
 AUG is a weekly hybrid meetup.
 On training weeks, we offer 20 minute - 1 hour training or code review sessions.
+See the tables below for upcoming and past lesson materials.
 On non-training weeks, we host a 2 hour hybrid remote/in-person office-hours style working group to ask and answer questions and to co-work on data-relevant problems.

 What is a Users’ group?